|

 is situated on the side of Tegla Kar Mountain, 1 kilometer from

-seven days week.
-It has six cave-temples: Du-Kang (the main hall),
+days week.
+It has six cave-temples: Du-Kang (the main hall), where

-where the sacred objects are kept on the altar and the monks get
+the sacred objects are kept on the altar and the monks get together

-together to practice Dharma activities; Kagyur Lhakang (the Sutra
+to practice Dharma activities; Kagyur Lhakang (the Sutra Temple),

-Temple), where the 108 books of Buddha Shakyamuni's teachings
+where the 108 books of Buddha Shakyamuni's teachings are kept; Gon

-are kept; Gon Khang (Dharma Protectors' Room), where masks and
+Khang (Dharma Protectors' Room), where masks and paintings of Dharma

-says that once upon a time, Purang was recognized as the Kingdom
+Monastery says that once upon a time, Purang was recognized as the

-of Jangchog Ngadhen, whose king was Gyalpo Norsang.
-Still today,
+Kingdom of Jangchog Ngadhen, whose king was Gyalpo Norsang.
+Still

-elders can prove this with names of local places dating back to
+today, elders can prove this with names of local places dating back

 of the celestial wife of King Norsang, Yedrog Lhamo.
 "Gongphur"

-celestial wife, Yedrog Lhamo, flew to the realm of the gods through
+wife, Yedrog Lhamo, flew to the realm of the gods through the rock

-the rock of the cave when she was put in danger by the two thousand
+of the cave when she was put in danger by the two thousand and five

-and five hundred jealous wives of King Norsang.
-As a result, the
+hundred jealous wives of King Norsang.
+As a result, the cave is

-cave is sacred and was turned into a place of worship.
-There are
+sacred and was turned into a place of worship.
+There are also a

-also a number of other caves below Gongphur which were said to
+number of other caves below Gongphur which were said to be the residences

 In